-Visit our family history and local history area on Lower Ground 2 of the State Reference Library Reading Room.
+Visit our family history and local history area on Lower Ground 2 of the Governor Marie Bashir Reading Room.
 There are staff here who can help you to get started with your research as well as using our collections.
 You will also find a large collection of family history and local history resources in this area.

-We run a ‘Researching your family history’ program for family history groups.
+We can run a tailored ‘Researching your family history’ program for family history groups.
 The program is free and includes:

 - introduction to our catalogues

 - introduction to our eresources

 We can provide a program to cover a specific topic for your group.
 The program runs for about 90 minutes.
 You will need to book ahead.

 We also offer workshops and talks throughout the year.
 Every August we celebrate National Family History Month with a varied program.
 See our Events page for further details.

 You can use all of our family history eresources, including Ancestry Library Edition and Findmypast, in the Library.
 Select ‘Family history’ on our eresources page.
 You can also use some of our eresources including past newspapers from home.